BTalamantesBecerra/omicR_for_linux/README.md

 Running omicR

-Alternative 1:
+*Alternative 1:

 -Open the script “omicR.py” using the IDLE and run it.

 -This will open a window where you can run the scripts.

-Alternative 2:
+*Alternative 2:
-- Open the script from the command line, Move directories to the location where you downloaded the script and run it:
+- Open the script from the command line.
+Move directories to the location where you downloaded the script and run it:

 python3 omicR.py